 Creating a retirement budget starts with knowing your living costs.
 Then, take away the costs of work and think about healthcare.
 You should also add up all the money you’ll get each year, like Social Security or pensions.
 By knowing how much you have and spending wisely, your retirement can stay comfortable.

-Using finances tools like Quicken and getting advice from experts can be very helpful.
+Using financial tools like Quicken and getting advice from experts can be very helpful.
 Stay learning and checking on your money regularly to make sure everything is on track.
 This approach is supported by the wisdom shared in the Bogleheads’ circle.

 Retirementology by Gregory Salsbury